 The autumn in Japan is also known as the season of red leaves because by this time around the streets and hills in Japan are dyed a mainstream red from the leaves of many trees.
 Coming to Japan in the autumn, you will have the chance to see the changing of the leaves of the plants here, from the dark blue to the yellow color and finally the bright red.
 But the temples and shrines are the most beautiful places to see the red leaves in Kyoto that tourists cannot ignore when visiting the ancient capital of Japan.
 So, where to see autumn leaves in Kyoto (momiji Kyoto) and when is the best time to see autumn leaves in Kyoto?
-Let’s check it out our best autumn in Kyoto blog with 15 best autumn spots in Kyoto and best place to see autumn leaves in Kyoto (places to visit in Kyoto during autumn) below to find out the answer!
+Let’s check it out our best autumn in Kyoto blog with 15 best autumn spots in Kyoto and best place to see autumn leaves in Kyoto (places to visit in Kyoto during autumn) below as well as Kyoto autumn leaves forecast 2021 to find out the answer!

 - Hokkaido autumn itinerary blog — What to do & suggested Hokkaido 9 days itinerary autumn

 - Osaka Kyoto itinerary blog — How to spend 2 days in Osaka and Kyoto perfectly?

 - Best eats Kyoto — 8 best food to eat in Kyoto, food must try in Kyoto & must eat food in Kyoto

 - Hokkaido autumn travel blog — 15 Top things to do & best places to visit in Hokkaido during autumn

 - Japan autumn leaves forecast 2021 — Where to see autumn leaves in Japan & 42 places to visit in Japan during autumn

 Kyoto autumn leaves forecast 2021: When is the best time to see autumn leaves in Kyoto in 2021?